 • The data gathered from RPM medical devices enables PCPs to provide personalized, responsive, and timely care.

 • PCPs and their teams often struggle to oversee patients’ medication compliance, because they can only take the patient’s word that they are following the prescription.
-Some RPMs include medication management capabilities, which provide irrefutable evidence of adherence or non-adherence that allows medical teams to intervene earlier.
+Some remote patient monitoring companies include medication management capabilities, which provide irrefutable evidence of adherence or non-adherence that allows medical teams to intervene earlier.

 The ability to spot anomalies from the health data captured enables PCPs to identify at-risk patients and take action to mitigate the severity of their condition faster than if they waited for patients to seek help.